-The notice must also provide notice in accordance with the applicable provision. (see table of notice periods below).
+The notice must also provide notice in accordance with the applicable provision see table of notice periods).

 A notice to vacate will likely be invalid if it does not provide a sufficiently detailed reason for the notice.
 The notice must identify – with a sufficient degree of particularity and precision – the facts said to constitute the reason for the notice.
 It cannot merely repeat the words of the RTA.
 This requirement was considered in the decision of Smith v Director of Housing VSC 46 (Smith).
-The reasons that can be relied on are listed in detail in the table below.
+The reasons that can be relied on are listed in detail on Overview of Notices to Vacate.

 If each requirement is not complied with, the notice will be invalid.
 As emphasised in Smith with respect to the prescribed requirements of the notice to vacate under the former RTA provisions:

 ‘These conditions are conditions precedent to the validity of the notice.
 If they are not all present the notice is invalid.
 In the absence of some saving provision in the Act a notice which is deficient in one or other of the requirements referred to is void and of no effect.’

 Section 91ZZI of the RTA also provides for certain circumstances where a notice to vacate will have no effect.
 Those circumstances include where:

 Finally, it is important to ensure that service of the notice to vacate complies with the service requirements in s 506(3) of the RTA, particularly having regard to the minimum notice period.